Compact Speech Translation Models via Discrete Speech Units Pretraining: Experiments

 \subsection{Data Preprocessing}

-We follow standard practices to preprocess the CoVoST-2 X-En data, i.e., log-Mel Filterbank of $80$ dimensions for speech inputs and BPE with $8$K vocabulary on the English target, $16$K on the transcripts and $32$K on the DSU, unless otherwise specified.
-We use an English HuBERT-Base model to extract the DSU by first downsampling the CoVoST-2 audio to $16$KHz.
-Each audio data utterance is then converted into the DSU, i.e., the clustering indexes, by applying K-Means clustering (K=$1,000$) on its HuBERT representation from the 6th layer \cite{lakhotia-etal-2021-generative}.
-We sample training data from each language pair to form a subset of $98$K instances to train the K-Means model.
-Further details are in Appendix \ref{sec:app:data_prep}.
+We follow standard practices to preprocess the CoVoST-2 X-En data.
+For speech inputs using $80$-D log Mel Fbk, we computed the features for every $10$ms with a $25$ms window and then normalized them using its mean and variance computed over each channel.
+We use the BPE implementation from \textsc{sentencepiece} \cite{kudo-richardson-2018-sentencepiece} and obtain vocabulary of size $8$K on the English target, $16$K on the (non-English) transcripts and $32$K on the DSU, unless otherwise specified.

+We use HuBERT-Base\footnote{\url{https://github.com/facebookresearch/fairseq/tree/main/examples/textless_nlp/gslm/speech2unit}} model to extract the DSU by first downsampling the CoVoST-2 audio to $16$KHz.
+Each audio data utterance is then converted into the DSU, i.e., the clustering indexes, by applying K-Means clustering (K=$1,000$; \texttt{MiniBatchKMeans} from \textsc{sklearn}) on its HuBERT representation from the $6$th layer \cite{lakhotia-etal-2021-generative}.
+To train the K-Means model, we divide the $21$ language pairs into three groups: 1) \{ar, cy, et, id, ja, lv, mn, sl, sv, ta, tr\}, 2) \{nl, pt, ru, zh\} and 3) \{ca, de, es, fa, fr, it\}.
+We then sample $1$K instances for each language pair in group 1), which becomes $3$K in group 2) and $12.5$K in group 3), to create a multilingual training dataset of $98$K instances for the K-Means model.